oroinc/documentation/backend/api/processors.rst

 -  **Security errors**.
 This type of error occurs if access is denied to a requested, updated, or deleted entity.
 -  **Unexpected errors**.
 These errors will occur if an unpredictable problem happens.
 For example, no access to the database or a file system, requested entity does not exist, updating entity is blocked, etc.

-Please note that to validate input data for :ref:`create <web-api--actions>` and :ref:`update <web-api--actions>` actions the best solution is to use validation constraints.
+Please note that to validate input data for :ref:`create <create-action>` and :ref:`update <update-action>` actions the best solution is to use validation constraints.
 In most cases it helps avoid writing any PHP code and configuring the required validation rules in ``Resources/config/oro/api.yml``.
 For the detailed information on how to add custom validation constraints, see the :ref:`Forms and Validators Configuration <web-api--forms>` topic.
 The following example shows how to add a validation constraint via ``Resources/config/oro/api.yml``:

 .. code-block:: yaml